telerik/kendo-ui-core/docs/api/javascript/kendo.md

 #### Returns

-`kendo.prompt` method is designed by following the Promise pattern.
-That means that it returns you a jQuery Deferred object that resolves to:
+`Promise` a [jQuery promise instance](http://api.jquery.com/Types/#Promise), which can be used for callbacks, or passed to [jQuery.when](http://api.jquery.com/jQuery.when/).
+The jQuery Deferred object resolves to:

 * `done()` - when user has pressed the "OK" button and the `data` passed to the callback is the inputted text;
 * `fail()` - when user has pressed the "Cancel" button and the `data` passed to the callback is the inputted text.